dapangmao/minitwit/README.md

 Flask is a light-weight web framework for Python, which is well documented and clearly written.
 Its Github depository provides a few examples, which includes [minitwit](https://github.com/mitsuhiko/flask/tree/master/examples/minitwit).
 The `minittwit` website enjoys a few basic features of social network such as following, login/logout.

 [Google App Engine](https://appengine.google.com/) is a major public clouder service besides Amazon EC2.

-Pro:
+-Pro:
   - It allows 25 free apps
   - The database is free

 ####Step1